avadhutp/avadhutp.github.io/_posts/blog/2007-06-03-sunday-afternoon.markdown

 Me: Who?

-Riya: How many questions you ask <em>baba</em>?
+Riya: How many questions you ask _baba_?
 It has to be a cat only no?
 How can a monkey hit?

 Me: oohh (people, the logic was irrefutable!)

-Riya: So she hit everyone. <strong>Wait!</strong> You want one story or four stories?
+Riya: So she hit everyone. **Wait!** You want one story or four stories?
 I will tell you four stories.
 Ok?
 So the cat then ate a chapati.
 It was on the floor.
 So the monkey laughed.

 Me: (thinking to myself—this is going to be a long afternoon)